"Hvad hedder det?

 Names and faces.
 Picture me, looking bewildered at the mailbox of: "Preben and Bodil".

-I regret never listening when people are introduced.
+Then I regretted never listening when people are being introduced.

 Upset, a bit surprised and angry?
 True enough, there was not much to smile about.
 Life was hard.